Quantum Spacetime Phenomenology: Introduction and Preliminaries

 The COW experiments exploit the fact that the Earth's gravitational potential puts together the contributions of a very large number of particles (all the particles composing the Earth) and, as a result, in spite of its per-particle weakness, the overall gravitational field is large enough to introduce observable effects.

 Valuable reading material relevant for these COW experiments can be found in Refs.~\cite{sakurai,gasperiniEP,dharamEP}.
-While the basic message is that a gravity-improved Schr\"{o}dinger equation of the form (\ref{coweq}) is indeed essentially applicable, some interesting discussions have been generated by these COW experiments, particularly as a result of the data reported by one such experiment~\cite{cowEPviol} (data whose reliability is still being debated), which some authors have interpreted a a possible manifestation of a violation of the Equivalence Principle.
+While the basic message is that a gravity-improved Schr\"{o}dinger equation of the form~(\ref{coweq}) is indeed essentially applicable, some interesting discussions have been generated by these COW experiments, particularly as a result of the data reported by one such experiment~\cite{cowEPviol} (data whose reliability is still being debated), which some authors have interpreted a a possible manifestation of a violation of the Equivalence Principle.

-In the same category of studies relevant for the classical-gravity limit of quantum gravity I should mention some proposals put forward mainly by Anandan (see, {\it e.g.}, Ref.~\cite{anan1}), already in the mid 1980s, and some very recent remarkable studies which test how the gravitational field affects the structure of quantum states (for example in Ref.~\cite{natureNeutron} it is established that ultracold neutrons falling towards a horizontal mirror form gravitational quantum bound states).
+In the same category of studies relevant for the classical-gravity limit of quantum gravity I should mention some proposals put forward mainly by Anandan (see, e.g., Ref.~\cite{anan1,anan2}), already in the mid 1980s, and some very recent remarkable studies which test how the gravitational field affects the structure of quantum states, such as the study reported in Ref.~\cite{natureNeutron} which I shall discuss in some detail later in this review.